lorenzwalthert/teamtools/README.md

 # git

-`teamtools` helps you to check all repos for uncomitted or staged changes and untracked files.
-I.e. it does a git status accross all your repos in your team.
+`teamtools` helps you to check all repos for uncommitted or staged changes and untracked files.
+I.e. it does a git status across all your repos in your team.

 ``` r